A diagram showing four mobile phone screens and one tablet with content.

 1. Transcript loading…

-You follow a five-step process to create a mobile user experience design.
-Here’s an overview of the steps:
+You follow a five-step process to create a mobile user experience design—and here’s an overview of the steps:

 Start with the Initial Assessment

-First, you examine your current situation.
+First, you’ve got to examine your current situation.
 Review any existing mobile designs.
-Identify what works and areas that need improvement.
-If you know your starting point, you move forward in a focused direction.
+Find out what works and the areas that need improvement.
+If you know your starting point, you can move forward in a focused direction.
 It’s crucial to have a benchmark for progress.

 This step involves understanding your product's niche within the competition.
-You look at direct competitors and note their strengths and weaknesses.
+So, be sure to look at direct competitors and note their strengths and weaknesses.

 Pinpoint What Users Want

-It’s essential to understand your audience to ensure your design meets their actual needs and preferences.
-If you know your target users, you can create experiences that resonate with them.
+It’s essential to understand your audience so you can make sure that your design meets their actual needs and preferences.
+If you know your target users, you can create experiences that truly resonate with them.
 This way, you can solve their specific problems and enhance their satisfaction.
 This insight leads to higher engagement, loyalty and, ultimately, the success of your product.

-You can use surveys, interviews and data analytics to gather insights into their behaviors and needs.
+You can use surveys, interviews and data analytics to collect insights into their behaviors and needs.
 Key points to discover include:

 • What users look for in your app or website.